SlimIO/Registry-SDK/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/SlimIO/is/commit-activity)
 ![MIT](https://img.shields.io/github/license/mashape/apistatus.svg)

-Node.js SDK for Registry API
+Registry-SDK is a set methods to query the Registry API.
+A account will required for use this package.
+See [Registry](https://github.com/SlimIO/Registry).

 ## Requirements
 - Node.js v10 or higher

-## Getting Started
+## Getting Starteddrg

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).